MONTRÉAL MONSTRUM SOCIETY / SOCIÉTÉ MONSTRUM DE MONTRÉAL

 The Girl Spells Trouble

-TOMAN YU, translated by FELIX HELBING
+YULIA TOMAN, translated by FELIX HELBING

 Fear, Russian Style: What's Wrong With Russian Horror?

-DIMITRII SOKOLOV, translated by FELIX HELBING
+DIMITRI SOKOLOV, translated by FELIX HELBING

 The Dead Among Us: Russian Films on the Zombie Apocalypse

-OLGA ARTEMIEVA, translated by FELIX HELBING
+OLGA ARTEMEVA, translated by FELIX HELBING

-“Ideas can be found in your nightmares”: An Interview with Vladislav Severtsev, Chief Producer of Russian Horror
+An Interview with Vladislav Severtsev, Chief Producer of Russian Horror

 MARAT SHABAEV, translated by FELIX HELBING